The Basics

 Can I participate in graduation ceremonies if I’m taking my final classes over the summer?

-Students who have 12 credit hours or less remaining during the Summer can apply to participate (“walk”) in the May ceremony.
+Students who have 15 or fewer credit hours remaining during the Summer can apply to participate (“walk”) in the May ceremony.
 Students should complete the Walk Application during the spring semester, and then complete the actual Graduation Application by the summer application deadline.
 Students completing their UT degree requirements at another institution must apply to graduate “In Absentia.”

 Can I participate in the May ceremony if I graduated the previous semester?